nicolasdb/nicolasdb.github.io/_posts/2018-08-06-fab14workshop.md

   - What could motivate you to document these? *again, Open*
   - How do we make it work now? *And close again to collect concrete leads*

-3. Then, leave the group, drink a beer to help an intense brain computing power and come back with a conclusion.
+3. Then, leave the group, have a beer, to help an intense brain computing power, and come back with a conclusion.
 *One good beer is the secret to unlock just enough creativity*

 ![nda workshop rythm](https://user-images.githubusercontent.com/12049360/43722705-304b4188-9996-11e8-9297-9fd7d09cd0aa.jpg){: .align-center}